DePaul vs. Chicago State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 DePaul vs. Chicago State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest features the DePaul Blue Demons (2-9) and the Chicago State Cougars (7-11) squaring off at Wintrust Arena (on December 30) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 73-67 win for DePaul.
+Saturday's game at Wintrust Arena has the DePaul Blue Demons (2-9) squaring off against the Chicago State Cougars (7-11) at 4:00 PM ET on December 30.
+Our computer prediction projects a 73-67 win for DePaul, who are favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!